banner

 book covers

-The Way of the Jaguar was published in 2000 and was the recipient of the Chicano/Latino Literary Prize.
-It is the story of Ismael Díaz, a Mexican-American man awaiting execution in a Texas prison.
-Ordered by the Commissioner to write for two hours each day, Díaz tells the story of his descent from prominent real estate attorney in Boston to desperate searcher for the love of his youth in the seedy brothels of Mexico.
+(March 2000: Bilingual Review Press) was the recipient of the Chicano/Latino Literary Prize.
+It is the story of Ismael Diaz, who is awaiting execution in a Texas prison.
+Ordered by the Commissioner to write for two hours each day, Diaz tells the story of his descent from prominent real estate attorney in Boston to desperate searcher for the love of his youth.

 Marcelo in the Real World (March 2009: Arthur A. Levine Books / Scholastic Inc.) is about Marcelo, a seventeen-year-old whom society has labeled as having a "developmental disorder" because of his pervasive interest in God and all things religious and because he does not relate to others as expected.
 When Marcelo is asked to spend a summer working in the mailroom of his father's law firm, Marcelo encounters suffering, evil, and the joy and mystery of love.

 Irises (January 2012: Arthur A. Levine Books / Scholastic, Inc.), follows the fates of two sisters.
-Kate is bound for Stanford and an M.D. — if her family will let her go.
+Kate is bound for Stanford and an M.D. -- if her family will let her go.
 Mary wants only to stay home and paint.
 When their loving but repressive father dies, they must figure out how to support themselves and their mother, who is in a permanent vegetative state, and how to get along in all their uneasy sisterhood.

 The Memory of Light (January 2016: Arthur A. Levine / Scholastic) is Inspired in part by the author's own experience with depression.
 It is the rare young adult novel that focuses not on the events leading up to a suicide attempt, but the recovery from one -- about living when life doesn't seem worth it, and how we go on anyway.

-Disappeared (September 2017: Arthur A. Levine / Scholastic) is the story of Sara, a young reporter in Juárez Mexico, and her brother Emiliano.
+Disappeared (September 2017: Arthur A. Levine / Scholastic) is the story of Sara, a young reporter in Juarez Mexico, and her brother Emiliano.
 Sara's investigation of the criminal web responsible for abducting young women endangers her life and that of her brother Emiliano forcing them to make hard choices between life and justice.

 Illegal (August 2020: Scholastic Press) continues the story of Sara and Emiliano from Disappeared as they flee across the border into the United States to escape a violent cartel, hoping for a better life and to bring their pursuers to justice only to discover even more difficult moral choices and greater danger.

-On the Hook (May 2021: Scholastic Press) Hector wants to play chess, go to college, become an engineer... but a violent confrontation will take Hector places he never expected, including a reform school where he has to live side-by-side with his enemy, Joey.
+On the Hook (May 2021: Scholastic Press) Hector wants to play chess, go to college, become an engineer... but a violent confrontation will take Hector places he never expected, including a reform school where he must live side-by-side with his enemy, Joey.
 It's up to Hector to choose whether he's going to lose himself to revenge or get back to the hard work of living.

 I Am Not Alone (July 2023: Scholastic Press) Alberto is an undocumented immigrant with incipient schizophrenia.
 As his illness deepens, he's no longer sure of anything.
 Grace has it all: She has a supportive boyfriend, she's on track to be valedictorian, and she's sure to go to the college of her dreams.
 Still, nothing feels right to her any more after the divorce of her parents.
 Grace and Alberto find each other and explore the borders between reality and illusion, need and strength, solitude and togetherness.